(October 2021 - February 2022)

 Utilising creative technology and textiles to reposition the body in two concurrent realities, Carla shifts orientation, time and perspective to warp memory, redefine spatial boundaries and transcend the everyday.
 She invites audiences to question connectedness, permanence and contemplate the intricacies of the micro/macro worlds we exist in.
 Carla’s site-specific installations examine how light binds and separates, obscures and awakens.

-Carla commenced the Artist-In-Residence program in October 2021 and is being mentored by Hannah Bronte.
+Carla commenced the Artist-In-Residence program in October 2021 and was mentored by Hannah Bronte.